nickbruun/broccoli-zopfli/README.md

-# Broccoli Zopfliy gzip plugin
+# Broccoli Zopfli gzip plugin

 Fork of [broccoli-gzip](https://github.com/salsify/broccoli-gzip) to use Zopfli instead of gzip to perform gzip compression.
 All credit goes to the original authors of broccoli-gzip.